TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelix.md

 > Rocket is a free, real-time operating system for 32-bit microcontroller units (MCUs), ideal for building resource-constrained smart, connected devices.

+## Wind River® Helix Pulsar

+> Wind River Pulsar Linux is a small, high-performance, secure, and manageable Linux distribution that is available at no additional cost on hardware boards from our trusted partners.